mikestreety/mikestreety/app/content/blog/rarely-handy-git-commands.md

 title: Rarely handy Git commands
 date: 2017-05-08
 updated: 2017-07-06
 intro: There are rare times when you need a slightly obscure git command.
 You spent several minutes googling, crafting and constructing your command only to run it once and not need it again for a while.
-This blog post will serve as my dumping ground for those odd commands I seldom need, but when I&nbsp;do I&nbsp;can then copy and paste.
+This blog post will serve as my dumping ground for those odd commands I seldom need, but when I do I can then copy and paste.
 Feel free to get in touch with your favourite curve-ball command and I'll do my best to add it to the list!
 tags:
  - Web
  - Command Line